top of page

 We are looking for volunteers to help us nurture and maintain these beautiful meadow areas!
 Whether you have a passion for wildlife, enjoy spending time outdoors, or simply want to support this wonderful community project, we’d love to hear from you.

-We are setting up a Friends of the Wildflower Meadows group, where volunteers can get involved in tasks such as meadow management, wildlife monitoring, and community events.
-No experience is needed—just enthusiasm and a love for nature!
+The Friends of the Wildflower Meadows group, where volunteers can get involved in tasks such as meadow management and wildlife monitoring will be meeting up again over the summer months - no experience is needed—just enthusiasm and a love for nature!

 If you’re interested in joining or would like to learn more, please contact: